ibm-watson-iot/iot-beaglebone/samples/nodejs/README.md

 4. Insert the USB BLE addaptor into the USB socket and confirm that the SensorTag can be detected using *hcitool lescan*, you will have to press the side button on the SensorTag.
 5. You also need the BeagleBone to have internet access, this can be gatewayed over the USB link or provided separately through the BeagleBone Ethernet port.

-Now you are ready to install the sample and connect to the IBM INternet of Things Quickstart Cloud.
+Now you are ready to install the sample and connect to the IBM Internet of Things Cloud Quickstart service.

 Connect
 -------